Leonor2004/FSI_24-25/Logbooks/LOGBOOK6.md

-# This line shows how to construct a string s with
+# This line shows how to construct a string s with 5 of "%s"

-#   12 of "%.8x", concatenated with a "%n"

 s = "%s" * 5